Back to People

 1999Age 118

-Named one of Time magazine's 100 Most Important People of the 20th Century
+Named in Time magazine's 100 Most Important People of 20th Century

-Time magazine included Fleming on its list of the 100 most important people of the 20th century in 1999.
+Time magazine included Fleming among the 100 Most Important People of the 20th century (1999 list).

 Confidence